 - Increasing awareness of “automatic thoughts,” defined as beliefs that operate just under the surface of our awareness, but which greatly affect our behavior and feelings

-- Collecting and reviewing evidence for and against a thought to evaluate how “true” it is and practicing trying on alternative perspectives (See this related post.)
+- Collecting and reviewing evidence for and against a thought.
+This helps to evaluate how “true” it is and practice trying on alternative perspectives (See this related post.)

 - Paying attention to biases in thinking, such as the tendency to interpret neutral information as negative